peteroupc/html3dutil/doc/H3DU.MeshBuffer.md

 #### Return Value

-This object.Throws an error if the given semantic is unsupported.
+This object.
+Throws an error if the given semantic is unsupported.
 (Type: <a href="H3DU.MeshBuffer.md">H3DU.MeshBuffer</a>)

 <a name='H3DU.MeshBuffer_setAttributeEx'></a>